On the energy landscape of symmetric quantum signal processing: Symmetric quantum signal processing

 \subsection{Optimization based method for finding symmetric phase factors}

-Ref.~\cite{DongMengWhaleyEtAl2020} suggest imposing the symmetry constraint on the phase factors and study the optimization problem \cref{eqn:optprob-intro} instead.
-Throughout this paper, we choose the reduced phase factors of $\Phi$, $(\phi_0,\phi_1,\cdots,\phi_{\wt{d}-1})$, as free variables.
-To clarify, without otherwise noted, $\Phi$ denotes the phase factors under the symmetry constraint and $\wt{\Phi}$ denotes the corresponding reduced phase factors.
-By abuse of notation, we denote cost function $F(\Phi)$ still by $F(\wt{\Phi})$ and denote function $g(x,\Phi)$ by $g(x,\wt{\Phi})$.
-We use subscripts to represent the partial derivative of any function of the set of reduced phase factors with respect to the corresponding phase factor, for example, $F_i(\wt{\Phi}) := \partial_{\phi_i} F(\wt{\Phi})$.
-These notations and conventions are also suitable for \cref{{sec:local_convergence},{sec:local_strong_convexity}}.
+Ref.~\cite{DongMengWhaleyEtAl2021} suggests that the optimization problem \cref{eqn:optprob-intro} should be solved by imposing the symmetry constraint on the phase factors.
+This allows us to use the reduced phase factors $\wt{\Phi}=(\phi_0,\phi_1,\cdots,\phi_{\wt{d}-1})$, as optimization variables.
+For any scalar valued function of the set of reduced phase factors, we use subscripts to represent the partial derivative with respect to the corresponding phase factor, for example, $F_i(\wt{\Phi}) := \partial_{\phi_i} F(\wt{\Phi})$.
+We also use subscripts to represent the corresponding entry of any matrix.
+These notations and conventions can simplify the discussion in \cref{{sec:local_convergence},{sec:local_strong_convexity}}.